 By Timmy Chong

-Since it’s inception in 2007, XXL Magazine’s “Freshmen Class” has highlighted 10 up-and-coming American hip-hop artists each year who they predict will soon explode in the music scene.
-XXL features freestyles, cyphers, profiles, and interviews of these artists, and provides them with a formalized introduction platform.
+Since its inception in 2007, XXL Magazine’s “Freshmen Class” has highlighted 10 up-and-coming American hip-hop artists each year who they predict will soon explode in the music scene.
+XXL features freestyles, cyphers, profiles, and interviews with these artists, and provides them with a formalized introduction platform.

 In today’s society, the Internet Age has reshaped hip-hop, ushering in a Renaissance era for the genre.
 This allows for artists to easily collaborate on and share their music, and for fans to publicly support and discuss it.

 “I think the Internet is really strong right now in the sense that the Internet is completely deciding who’s famous and who’s not, and what songs are crackin’ and what’s not,” says 2017 Freshman Kyle in an interview with XXL.
 “I feel like this cover truly represents this era of hip-hop and what these kids are listening to on a daily basis, who they’re fans [of] right now.
 There’s power in that.”

 The XXL Freshmen franchise has become a highly regarded and anticipated group of artists who are selected based on their talent, style, and hype— it’s the most illustrious stamp of legitimacy that a relatively new hip-hop artist can put on their resume.

 “It’s almost like with this XXL cosign, regardless if people want someone like me mattering to hip-hop, they don’t really have a choice,” says 2017 Freshman Ugly God in an interview with XXL.
 “I feel like this opened the door for me to come in and keep doing this, keep being like, ‘I don’t need to fit the stereotypes, I’m going to just do me unforgivably.’”